 Currently Eddie is working as keyboard player and composer with Will Gregory Moog Ensemble, as well as on various recording, performance, composition and educational projects.

 As well as being one of the world’s finest jazz flute players, Eddie is also renowned as a composer.
 Eddie was shortlisted for the Britten Sinfonia Opus 2013 Composer’s Award.
 For this competition Eddie wrote “Bright, Toward Heaven’s Descent” for oboe, harp and string quartet, a highly evocative essay on the passing of the seasons inspired by Eddie’s home environment in rural Gloucestershire.

 Eddie has also recently composed music for the Will Gregory Moog Ensemble including “Ocean of Heaven”, a deeply meditative depiction of ocean swells.

 Now resident in Gloucestershire, Eddie is a director of the innovative and highly successful jazz and improvisation Education Company, Groove On.
 Previously, his company Impro Integrated Music Projects designed and run projects with Akasae, Delightful Precipice and the Eddie Parker Group and training courses for teachers and musicians.
 Impro led Brecon Jazz Festival’s Education and Outreach project for 3 years.
-People Symphony was a major education and performance project which ran in four London boroughs for one year (2001-2), funded by Youth Music.
+People Symphony was a major education and performance project which ran in four London boroughs, funded by Youth Music.
 Groove On was originally a project which supported children’s music making through the transition from junior to secondary school.